woocommerce/woocommerce/readme.txt

 * Tweak - Combine transients for get_rating_count.
 * Tweak - Bump the PrettyPhoto version during enqueue to flush caches.
 * Tweak - Remove all instances of sslverify=false #8058
+* Tweak - Error prevention when showing customer orders on the frontend.

 = 2.3.9 - 19/05/2015 =
 * Fix - Fixed language upgrader verification.